What is Calcitrene?

-You should not use calcipotriene topical if you have high levels of calcium or vitamin D in your body.
-Do not apply this medicine to your face.
+You should not use Calcitrene if you have high levels of calcium or vitamin D in your body.
+Do not apply Calcitrene to your face.

-You should not use calcipotriene topical if you are allergic to it, or if you have:
+You should not use Calcitrene if you are allergic to it, or if you have:

 high levels of calcium in your blood (hypercalcemia); or